ndronos/c-nomorph/Adamson-2011/README.md

 C has no licensing concernsof any kind.
 C isn't owned by a company (like Java, Objective-C, and C# effectively are), but neither is it a slave to the FSF or any political movement.
+Any programmer can pick it up and use it for any cause, good or evil, that he or she sees fit.

 (Adamson, 2011)
 ```